 - If this is the first time you are connecting the Digital Keyboard to your computer, the driver software required to send and receive data will be installed on your computer automatically. - 4.
-Start up commercially available music software on your computer. - 5.
+Start up your computer's music software. - 5.
 Configure the music software settings to select one of the following as the MIDI device.

 CASIO USB-MIDI : (For Windows 7, Windows Vista, Mac OS X)